• About

 How to make vegan Schezwan sauce?

-This is a quick and easy recipe that you can prepare in under 15 minutes:
+This is a quick and easy chilli chutney recipe that you can prepare easily at home:

 1. Soak the dried chillies in boiled water for about 30 minutes or until they turn soft.
 I have used these as I want to make a spicy sauce.
 If you want less spicy, be sure to remove the seeds before soaking.